dl-solarity/zkit/README.md

 - `verifyProof`: accepts an array of public inputs for verification.
 - `verifyProofWithStruct`: allows passing public signals as a struct, enabling easier access and typization.

+> [!TIP]
+> It’s recommended to create structs using the `{ fieldName: value }` syntax.
+This ensures that your code
+> continues to work correctly even if the order of outputs in the circuit changes.

 ```typescript
 await multiplier.createVerifier("sol");
 ```